My name is Emily.

 I also like to take pictures of myself with my pets.
 I have LOTS of pets.

 Smoochagator is a nickname my father gave me 20 years ago.
 I chose to use it as my online identity because it’s quirky and irreverent and fun – like me.
 Like I like to think of me, that is.

 I’ve been an artist for literally as long as I can remember, and I began writing creatively when I was in third grade.
 I began anonymously blogging in 2004 as I entered a rough patch in my life.
 I had just left a pseudo-Christian cult-church and was about to leave my first husband.
 The blogosphere became my therapist and support group.

 Since then I have reinvented myself online over and over again, and struggled with how much of myself to share and with whom.
-Part of the problem was my “day job” as a graphic designer for a government contractor.
-Not only was I afraid of embarrassing my family, I was afraid of getting fired.

 In 2008, I got married again to a wonderful man named Jon.